14 Creepy Things Found in People’s Houses

 In a hoarder’s home piled five-feet high with garbage, Caplan decided to start with the basement because its staircase was the only one in the house not completely blocked by stuff.
 Once down the steps, Caplan was pleasantly surprised to see no evidence of mold or water-damage since many hoarders allow their basements to become water-damaged… until he came face to face with a mummified possum.

 On another job, Caplan recalls, the whole house smelled of mold.
 “We didn’t see the source… until we opened the basement door and saw something moving.”
 That’s when he flicked on his flashlight and spied a family of raccoons, frolicking in several feet of filthy water.
 Don’t miss the 11 creepiest things found on security cameras.

 Where baby carriages go to die

 In the attic of a 200-year-old farmhouse in Ossining, New York, Caplan and his team found a collection of vintage prams.
 As if that weren’t creepy enough, on closer inspection, Caplan realized that each one contained one carefully swaddled, fully-preserved corpse… of a small animal.
 Most were dogs and cats, but there were also squirrels and raccoons, totaling more than ten in all.
 Eww!
-(Don’t miss these ghost stories from the most haunted places in the world.)
+If that spooked you, wait till you read ghost stories from the most haunted places in the world.

 What’s that?
 Nothing, honey